robotology/yarp/README.md

 License
 -------

-Material included in YARP is copyright its authors.
+Material included in YARP is Copyright of Istituto Italiano di Tecnologia and RobotCub Consortium.
 YARP is released under the terms of the LGPL v2.1 or later.
-See COPYING for details.
+See the file COPYING for details.

 Certain optional parts of YARP have dependencies that have more requirements than the LGPL: